alexyoung23j/cursor-ruler/README.md

    - Disable the bot globally or for specific repositories
    - Enable "dry-run" mode to preview bot actions without making actual comments or commits

-   The frontend uses a simple file-based state management system that is not persistent and is only meant to display recent data for convenience.
-It provides a lightweight way to monitor and control the bot's activities without requiring a database setup.
+   The frontend uses a state management system that persists configuration and recent activity in your chosen storage backend (Cloud Storage, S3, Azure Blob Storage, or local files).
+This ensures your settings and bot state are preserved across deployments and container restarts.

 This workflow helps teams collaboratively develop and maintain Cursor rules while keeping the process integrated with your normal code review workflow.
 By aggregating collective best practices and repository-specific instructions from PR discussions, Cursor Ruler helps build a comprehensive set of rules that improve AI assistance throughout your development process.